magne4000/quassel-webserver/README.md

 This way you can let your `apache` or `nginx` server handle the SSL layer.

 #### Reverse proxy on https://your.tld/quassel
-If you run behind `/quassel` location on your webserver, do not forget to edit `settings-user.js` file
+If you run behind `/quassel` location on your webserver, do not forget to edit `settings-user.cjs` file
 ```json
 ...
 prefixpath: '/quassel',